clouedoc/AutoSQLi/README.md

 - Waffing
 	- Thanks to Eku, WhatWaf now has a JSON output function.
 	- So it's mostly finished :)
+	- UPDATE: WhatWaf is completly working with AutoSQLi.
+Sqlmap is the next big step
 - Sqlmapping
 	- I'll look if there is some sort of sqlmap API, because I don't wanna use `execute` this time (:
 	- Sqlmap is cool